thisismyrobot/heroku-buildpack-whois/README.md

 # Heroku buildpack: whois

-This is a [Heroku buildpack](http://devcenter.heroku.com/articles/buildpacks) of whois.
+This is a [Heroku buildpack](http://devcenter.heroku.com/articles/buildpacks) to give you the 'whois' command.

 # Installation